 .NET is Microsoft’s software development framework and it is the most widely used development framework.
 As a .NET developer, you will usually create and initiate programs on ASP and .NET.
 While you may find yourself swearing by its benefits, there would be times when you will probably simply gawp at its application scope.
 It is a good skill to learn in the field of web development, and its applications stretch from simple code to layered multifaceted code.

-As a Freelance .NET developer, you will have many duties to fulfil.
+As a Freelance .NET developer, you will have many duties to fulfill.
 However, your duties as a freelancer would vary from the usual office work ones that people in similar work profiles would undertake.
-You should be able to take on many responsibilities remotely.
+You should be able to take on many .net developer responsibilities remotely.
 Some general duties you will undertake include:

-- Develop and writes computer programs to store, locate and retrieve specific documents, data and information
+- Develop and write computer programs to store, locate and retrieve specific documents, data and information

 - Design and develop high-volume, low-latency applications for mission-critical systems, delivering high-availability and performance.